rust-stuco/lectures/week1/slides.md

 * This creates an executable file at `target/debug/hello_cargo`
 <!-- * To build for release, run `cargo build --release` -->
-* What if we want to actually run this executable?
+* What if we want to run this executable?
     * We could run `./target/debug/hello_cargo`, but this is a lot to type...